MarioStoilov/TeamZorro/README.md

 The git for the team

 Web chat application
-    o	Users send messages between each other o	Users can send files
+    * Users send messages between each other
+    * Users can send files
-    o	Users can have a profile picture o	Users receive notifications when another user sends them a message
+    * Users can have a profile picture
+    * Users receive notifications when another user sends them a message